csernazs/pytest-httpserver/doc/background.rst

 HTTP server
 -----------

-The chosen HTTP server which drives this library is imlemented by the *werkzeug* library.
+The chosen HTTP server which drives this library is implemented by the *werkzeug* library.
 The reason behind this decision is that *werkzeug* is used by Flask, a very popular web framework and it provides a proven, stable API in the long term.